 United Repair Services: Your Comprehensive Resource

-Purpose of this directory
+Purpose of this provider network

 The repair services industry in the United States encompasses more than 50 distinct licensed trades — from HVAC and electrical work to appliance repair, roofing, plumbing, and structural remediation — each governed by a different combination of state licensing boards, federal safety regulations, and industry certification bodies.
 Navigating that landscape without a structured reference point creates real risk: unlicensed contractors, mismatched scope-of-work, and uninsured providers cost consumers and property owners billions of dollars annually in re-work, disputes, and uncovered losses (Federal Trade Commission consumer protection reporting has catalogued contractor fraud as a persistent top complaint category).